build-on-aws/content/concepts/what-is-sagemaker/index.md

 ### Deploying models

-You can use sagemaker to easily deploy machine learning models for real-time or batch predictions.
+You can use SageMaker to easily deploy machine learning models for real time or batch predictions.
 Once your model is trained in SageMaker, it can be deployed to create an endpoint.
 This endpoint is a REST API that receives prediction requests, runs the request through the deployed model, and returns predictions.

 ### Monitoring models